jjonesu/DeletedFilePersistence/README.md

 Requires: idifference2.py (which requires fiwalk and dfxml; see https://github.com/simsong/dfxml and https://github.com/simsong/dfxml/blob/master/python/idifference2.py)

-(1) adiff.py: (Run this first) Takes a series of raw hard disk images from a single system, device, or media, finds deleted files between images 0 and 1, then tracks contents of those deleted files in images 1...N.
+(1) adiff.py: (Run this first) Takes a series of raw forensic images from a single system, device, or media, finds deleted files between images 0 and 1, then tracks contents of those deleted files in images 1...N.
 Data is stored in a local sqlite3 database.
   Configuration parameters (see "User-set vars" in the source):
     ### User-set vars
     IDIFF2_PATH='/path_to/dfxml/python/idifference2.py' # full path to idifference2.py
-    SECTOR_SIZE=512 # 512,4096,... use imaged drive sector size
+    SECTOR_SIZE=512 # 512,4096,... use imaged media sector size
     IMAGE_LIST=['image0.img','image1.img',...] # a Python list of image names; they will be processed in this order (this matters...)
     HAVE_TEMP_DFXML=True # True if you already have a temp.dfxml file (idiff output for images 0-1), otherwise False; saves time